moq-wg/moq-transport/draft-ietf-moq-transport.md

 number of concurrent streams which a MOQT Streaming Format could have in flight.

-The producer prioritizes and transmits streams out of order.
+The publisher prioritizes and transmits streams out of order.
 Streams might be starved indefinitely during congestion.
-The producer and consumer MUST cancel a stream, preferably the lowest priority, after reaching a resource limit.
+The publisher and subscriber MUST cancel a stream, preferably the lowest priority, after reaching a resource limit.